Check out our OER opportunities to learn more about our OER grant program, Open Textbook Review Workshops, and statewide initiatives.OER Opportunities

 Annually, we host an Open Textbook Review Workshop – a two hour session where you can discover open textbooks in your field.
 After the workshop, you will be asked to write a short review of an open textbook.
 Your review will benefit other faculty considering open textbooks.
 You’ll receive a $200 stipend for your participation and a written review.

 For more information, email Martha Yancey at Martha.Yancey@mail.wvu.edu or check out past workshop details:

 West Virginia University Libraries and the Teaching and Learning Commons (TLC) are partnering to support the use of and the development of Open Educational Resources (OER) through a grant program for instructors.
 The grant's aim is to encourage development of alternatives to high-cost textbooks, lower the cost of college attendance for students, and support faculty who wish to implement new pedagogical models for classroom instruction.

-The OER grant application is now open for the 2022/2023 grant period.
+The OER grant application is now closed for the 2022/2023 grant period.
+The 2023/2024 grant period will open in late spring.
 Read more on our OER Grant page.

 ECAS/ Geology & Geography

 Our students have long been paying for materials that we have to modify to make relevant and useful in our curriculum and after a few years of continuously modifying, it became clear using materials tailored to our program curriculum would be far superior.
 In addition, open access materials offer one way to reduce barriers to students entering STEM fields and environmental sciences.
 So developing OER materials would address both of these issues simultaneously.

 I chose to create an entire lab manual so that we could fully eliminate the need for students to purchase a lab manual to complete our course.